Wealden District Council

 Responses by stock type occupied

-In looking at the results we have analysed the responses by the classification of the building/stock type covering general needs (which includes the temporary accommodation owned by us) and Retirement Living.
+In looking at the results, we have analysed the responses by the classification of the building/stock type covering general needs, temporary accommodation and Retirement Living.

 Retirement Living

-We can see that although only 14.17% of our stock is retirement living, 20.09% of respondents to the survey lived in retirement living, therefore the data was weighted to ensure that it was representative and reliable.
+We can see that although only 14.52% of our stock is retirement living, 19.77% of respondents to the survey lived in retirement living, whereas the respondent profile of tenants living in general needs housing was underrepresented by 4.80%.
+Therefore, the data was weighted to ensure that it was representative and reliable.

 Response rate by Property type